-Why it’s good: JIEC has a great system set up for its teachers.
+JIEC has a great system set up for its teachers.

-a) Staff - JIEC is every bit as professional as any other English-teaching company that I’ve taught for.
+- a) Staff - JIEC is every bit as professional as any other English-teaching company that I’ve taught for.

-d) Japanese - You will often be the only foreigner in the kindergartens you teach for.
+- d) Japanese - You will often be the only foreigner in the kindergartens you teach for.
 This means you often have no choice but to interact in Japanese.

-e) Resources - Teaching kindergaren means you're going to have to do some preparation to keep kids engaged, but JIEC really goes out of their way to make sure you have access to resources
+- e) Resources - Teaching kindergarten means you're going to have to do some preparation to keep kids engaged.
+However, JIEC really goes out of their way to make sure you have access to resources

-a) Professionalism – You may think this doesn’t matter, but when you encounter a company that isn’t so professional, you instantly feel the difference.
+- a) Professionalism – You may think this doesn’t matter, but when you encounter a company that isn’t so professional, you instantly feel the difference.

-b) Salary- I’m not sure about you, but this DOES MATTER.
+- b) Salary- I’m not sure about you, but this DOES MATTER.
 Being a nice teacher is important, but working for a salary that leaves you struggling downright sucks.
 AEON offered a very comfortable 280,000 to start (I’m not sure if it has changed) with raises every year until reaching salary cap.

-c) Assistance – Don’t take this for granted, but having a company that offers top notch assistance when you don’t understand something is worth its weight in yen.
+- c) Assistance – Don’t take this for granted, but having a company that offers top notch assistance when you don’t understand something is worth its weight in yen.
 AEON was very good about that.

 *ECC and AEON are similar eikaiwas which is why I grouped them together.
 I haven’t worked for ECC, but from what I hear the overall systems are quite similar.

 ECC’s Official Website: http://www.ecc.co.jp/htm/english/